Electrify

 The cable companies Elfac, KPRO and EFC operate with a high degree of customisation close to their main customers in Denmark, Sweden, Finland and Estonia.
 These operations have delivered on a stable basis in the Group since the turn of the millennium.
 In recent years, the customer base has been broadened, not least with new customers in railway infrastructure and battery manufacturing.
 In total, these companies generate an annual revenue of approximately MSEK 340.

-The companies NRSCue Dee and Swedwire generate an annual total revenue of approximately MSEK 385.
+The companies NRS, Cue Dee and Swedwire generate an annual total revenue of approximately MSEK 385.
 NRS sells permanent road safety in by road and safety barriers and parapets, and, in certain cases, the company also do project management and installation.
 Cue Dee supplies infrastructure products in the form of aerial brackets and masts for telecoms and the wind power sector.
 Swedwire is a leading manufacturer of crash barrier wires and also supplies road barrier ropes for electrical infrastructure.
+PPV manufactures and supplies CE-marked road signs and accessories for national roads, municipalities, contractors, companies, and associations.
+All production has taken place at their own factory in Kållered since 1966.